Protesters break curfew on another night of fury and frustrations over George Floyd's killing

 • City curfews: A curfew is underway in cities like Atlanta, Philadelphia and Milwaukee until Sunday morning.
 Mayors in cities like Denver, Cincinnati, Louisville and Salt Lake City imposed evening curfews that will expire Monday morning.

+• Officer injured: A Philadelphia bike officer trying to stop people involved in looting was run over by the suspects while escaping.
+The officer is in the hospital with a broken arm and other injuries.
+At least 12 other officers were injured.

-• National Guard: At least six states and the District of Columbia have either activated or requested assistance from the National Guard, including Minnesota, Georgia, Ohio, Colorado, Denver and Kentucky.
+• National Guard: Several states and the District of Columbia have either activated or requested assistance from the National Guard, including Minnesota, Georgia, Ohio, Colorado and Kentucky.

 • 21-year-old shot: A young man was killed Friday night in downtown Detroit where protests were taking place.
 Police had previously said the victim was 19 and that they could not confirm whether the victim was part of the protests.